fkfest/ElemCo.jl/docs/src/index.md

 @cc ccsd(t)
 ```

-This code defines a water molecule, computes DF-HF using the cc-pVDZ basis set, calculates integrals using density fitting (mp2fit basis) and computes CCSD(T) energy.
+This code defines a water molecule, computes DF-HF using the cc-pVDZ basis set, calculates integrals using density fitting (`mpfit` basis) and computes CCSD(T) energy.

 ### Setting options